Rhode Island Irish Famine Memorial

 Erected 2007 by The Rhode Island Irish Famine Memorial Committee.

 Location.
 41° 49.397′ N, 71° 24.478′ W. Marker is in Providence, Rhode Island, in Providence County.
 Marker is on Dyer Street, on the right when traveling north.
+Marker is in the park along the water.
 Touch for map.
-Marker is in the park along the water.
 Marker is in this post office area: Providence RI 02906, United States of America.
+Touch for directions.

 Also see . . .